patrickletourneux/patrickletourneux/README.md

 -->
 - I am Patrick, 43 years old, near Paris.
 - I used to debug a lot of vehicule simulations crash and acoustic in Stellantis during several years , in support team.
-- I began scripting with some python script in Stellantis, to use scritp tool in ANSA software, and to help me for debugging files.
+- I began scripting with some python script in Stellantis, to use script tool in ANSA software, and to help me for debugging files.
-- I worked several years on project vehicule, managing supplier activities on tests and simulation target and planning.
+- I worked several years on project vehicule, managing suppliers activities on tests and simulations targets and plannings.

 - 🔭 I’m currently working on retraining for web developper fullstack JS  (end training --> june 2022) https://oclock.io/formations/developpeur-web-fullstack-javascript